djccarew/tf-mnist-scoring-app/README.md

 ## License
-This app is licensed under the [Apache 2.0 license][LICENSE].
+This app is licensed under the [Apache 2.0 license](LICENSE).
 It utilizes the [jqScribble](https://github.com/jimdoescode/jqScribble) jQuery plug-in to capture user input.

 It also uses [jQuery](http://jquery.com) and [Bootstrap](http://getbootstrap.com) which are both licensed under the [MIT License](https://opensource.org/licenses/MIT).